elimirks/b64/README.md

     ./target/release/b64 [OPTIONS] [INPUTS]
 OPTIONS:
     -h, --help     Print this message
-    -s             Compile to ASM, not into a binary -o <OUTPUT>    Write the output to the given path -r             Directly run instead of saving the binary --             Any args after '--' will pass through
+    -o <OUTPUT>    Write the output to the given path -r             Directly run instead of saving the binary --             Any args after '--' will pass through